-The Playlist Panel chapter describes the management of normal playlists.
-Specificities about Fill and Key playlists are detailed in a dedicated chapter, in "Fill and Key Playlists" on page 160.
+The Playlist Panel user manual describes the management of normal playlists.
+Specificities about Fill and Key playlists are detailed in a dedicated section.
+See section "Fill and Key Playlists" in the General Functions user manual for information on Fill and Key playlists.

-1.1.2.
+1.2.
 Playlist Element Types and Statuses

+1.2.1.
 Possible Source Material